-Older homes present unique problems when it comes to adding modern climate control systems, mostly due to the difficulty of adding ductwork without tearing apart the whole inside of your home.
-Luckily, there are a few great solutions that allow you to add modern air conditioning to your home without the extra headache and cost associated.
+Older homes present unique challenges when it comes to adding modern climate control systems, mostly due to the difficulty of adding ductwork without tearing apart the whole inside of your home.
+Luckily, there are a few great solutions to installing central air in a house without ducts.

-Read on to better understand the issues with installing modern air conditioning options for older homes without ductwork and the potential solutions that Unique Indoor Comfort offers.
+Read on to better understand the issues with installing modern air conditioning options in older homes without ductwork.

 The problem: Where to put the equipment and ductwork?

-Most homes in the Philadelphia area were built with some form of central heating system, but in many cases this takes the form of a boiler and radiators in each room, or some other traditional distribution system that does not require ductwork to distribute the conditioned air.
-This means that the home was generally not built with ductwork in mind, and most of them do not have the internal space for modern duct installation.
+Most homes in the Philadelphia area were built with some form of central heating system.
+The most commonly found are boiler and radiator systems, which are traditional distribution systems that do not require ductwork to distribute the conditioned air.
+These older homes were generally not built with ductwork in mind, and most of them do not have the internal space for modern duct installation.

-Since traditional ductwork can easily be 6” to 12” wide, this can present problems with where to put it.
-This often means tearing walls apart and creating extra soffits, or areas behind the walls or ceilings to hide the ducts, which means altering the architecture of your room.
+Since traditional ducts can be between 6” to 12” wide, installing central air can come with sizing complications.
+This often means tearing walls apart and creating extra soffits to hide the ducts.
+This invasive work means altering the architecture of your room.
 Having this kind of ductwork installed often comes at a significant cost.

-Another common problem is where to put the equipment itself, which can be large and often has specific requirements for where it should be placed in relation to the rest of the home and system.
-This can be especially difficult in the rowhomes that are so common in the Philadelphia area, and often don't have much space to spare either inside or out.
+Another common problem is where to put the equipment itself.
+Equipment can be large and often has specific requirements for where it should be placed in relation to the rest of the home and HVAC system.
+This can be especially difficult in the rowhomes that often don't have much space to spare, both inside and out.

-The result of these issues is that many people think the only answer is to fill every room of their house with noisy, inefficient window units that are often removed and stored during the off-season.
-Don't worry though!
-Unique Indoor Comfort offers a variety of ductless air conditioning solutions that are less expensive and less disruptive to traditional central cooling systems.
+The result of these issues is that many people think the only answer is to fill every room of their house with noisy, inefficient window AC units that are often removed and stored during the off-season.
+Don't worry, though!
+Unique Indoor Comfort offers a variety of cooling solutions that are less expensive and less disruptive than traditional central air conditioning systems.

 Air Conditioning Options for Homes Without Ductwork

 Unique Indoor Comfort offers two primary solutions that will meet the needs of most homeowners looking to install central air conditioning in a house without ducts, ductless mini split systems and high velocity systems.
 Here’s a brief comparison of the two, then we’ll get into the details.

 High Velocity Systems

-A high velocity air conditioning system can be an ideal air conditioning retrofit solution for any home, no matter its age or construction.
-These systems deliver cool air through 2 inch flexible ducts designed and engineered to fit existing framework, meaning that there are no big, unsightly ducts.
-The compact air handler can be easily installed in attics, basements, crawl spaces or even closets.
-No matter the age or construction, high velocity systems can fit in almost any construction.
+A high velocity air conditioning system can be an ideal air conditioning retrofit solution for any home.
+These systems deliver cool air through 2" flexible ducts designed and engineered to fit your existing framework.
+Unlike traditional air conditioning systems, there are no big, unsightly ducts.
+The compact air handler can be easily installed in attics, basements, crawl spaces, or even closets.
+No matter the age or construction, high velocity systems can fit in almost any home.

 Key factors to consider when choosing an AC solution

-There are a variety of factors to consider when deciding which type of solution is most fitting for your needs:
+There are a variety of factors to consider when deciding which type of air conditioning solution is most fitting for your older home.

 Some final thoughts…

-While any form of retrofitting modern air conditioning options for older homes without ductwork will require some cutting and modifications, using a high-velocity or mini-split system can provide a much less intrusive, more economical solution in many cases.
+While any form of installing central air in a house without ducts will require some cutting and modifications, using a high-velocity or mini-split system can provide a much less intrusive, more economical solution in many cases.
 Our climate control specialists are happy to answer any questions and walk you through the process of deciding what type of system offers the best solution for your needs.